Here is the simplest definition of the term:

 The same trend holds true for other types of content, including but not limited to articles, podcasts, and ebooks.

-How has coined the term “mass amateurization”
+Who coined the term “mass amateurization”

-However, Clay Shirky’s book, “Here comes everybody,” is definitely published one year before the above-mentioned paper.
-Therefore, although Wolske and his colleagues have not mentioned Shirky’s name, the credit belongs to him.
+However, Clay Shirky’s book Here Comes Everybody was published a year before the above-mentioned paper.
+Therefore, although Wolske and his colleagues did not mention Shirky’s name, the credit belongs to him.

-Mass amateurization and media
+Mass Amateurization and Media

-He believes that the effortless publishing leads to much more outlets and the news provided by media will get diluted in this ever-deepening pool of content.
+Shirky has titled the third chapter of his book “Everyone Is a Media Outlet.”
+He believes that effortless publishing leads to many more outlets, and the news provided by media will get diluted in this ever-deepening pool of content.

 [news will change from an] institutional prerogative to news as part of a communications ecosystem.